Central Institute of Road Transport: Profile

 The Central Institute of Road Transport (CIRT) is a Government of India undertaking, established in 1967, with an aim to improve the public transport system in India by developing efficient management systems through research and by providing testing and consultancy activities in the field of road transportation.
 The institute is located on the Pune-Nasik Highway in Pune in the state of Maharashtra, India.
 The institute works under the Association of State Road Transport Undertakings (ASTRU), which controls the State Road Transport Corporations.

 The Institute makes services available to public and private sectors and undertakes projects and provides testing facilities through its various laboratories.
 CIRT is an accredited National Accreditation Board for Testing and Calibration Laboratories (NABL) laboratory and is a Government of India approved centre for vehicle and spare parts certification.
 A Governing Council consisting of government officials and State Transport representatives oversees the institute's activities under the Vice President of ASRTU, who acts as the ex-officio chairman.

-CIRT ISO 9001 and ISO 14001 Certified by TUV Suddeutschland of Munich, Germany and holds memberships with the Association of Indian Management Schools (AIMS) and the Association of Management Development Institutions in South Asia (AMDISA).
+CIRT ISO 9001 and ISO 14001 Certified by TÜV Süddeutschland of Munich, Germany and holds memberships with the Association of Indian Management Schools (AIMS) and the Association of Management Development Institutions in South Asia (AMDISA).